 At the opposite end of Italy, in the north-west corner on the Adriatic coast, is the magnificent city of Venice.
 Venice was a very rich state, thanks to trade routes crossing the whole of the known world and its closeness to the wealthy markets of the Austrian Empire.
 Venice was a republic ruled by the aristocratic families listed in the "Golden Book".
 The Doge was a largely titular head of state.
 Marriages had to be carefully arranged so that the sons would still be in the Golden Book and therefore eligible to be senators.
 (There was also a second list, the Silver Book, of the lower tier with whom some intermarriage was allowed).

 By the 18th century Venice was also legendary as a centre for sexual licence, gambling and debauchery.
 The Venice Carnival was as famous as Rio's is today.
-The upper classes were circumcised and this seems to have been an important part of the Venetian ars amandi (art of love).
+It has been claimed that the upper classes were circumcised and that this was an important part of the Venetian ars amandi (art of love) (Ref.
+2).
 Venice was unshakeably Christian, tracing its Christian history back to St Mark, so where this came from is unclear - possibly the Coptic Church with whom they would have had extensive trading relationships.

 Circumcision in Italy today

 DIOTAVELLI: What do you mean, 'thinks'?
 I am Jewish...